ComputeCanada/magic_castle/scenario.md

 2. Star the repo ;).
 3. Click on the `examples` folder.
 4. Click on the `openstack` folder.
-5. Verify everyone has an arbutus cloud account.
 6. Click on the `arbutus` folder.
 For those who do not have an account on Arbutus, select the cloud corresponding to your account.
 7. Click on `main.tf`